 Search Intent: The Key to Creating SEO Content That Ranks

 The four types of search intent

-How to identify the correct intent for any keyword
+How to identify search intent

+Search Intent: The Key to Creating SEO Content That Ranks